BahauddinChishte/BahauddinChishte/README.md

 I am Bahauddin Chishte.
 I am a junior prompt and software engineer with knowledge of product, marketing, and design.
 I'm also working to <b>Empower Bengali in Technology<b>

 #### Things You Should Know About Me:

 - 🔭 I’m currently working on building @WeekGeeks and @BengaliWhoCode
 - 🌱 I’m currently learning Prompt Engineering and Software Engineering
 - 👯 I’m looking to collaborate on the project I am working on
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with building Bengali Who Code
 - 💬 Ask me about Prompt Engineering, Python, Javascript, and C.
-- 📫 How to reach me:
+- 📫 How to reach me: baha@weekgeeks.com
 - ⚡ Fun fact: I want to become a national tennis player for Bangladesh!

 <!--